SherG/s2/blog/coronavirus-business.md

 Read <a href="https://www.wsj.com/articles/commentary-supply-chain-risks-from-the-coronavirus-demand-immediate-action-11582054704" target="blank">his recommendations</a>.

-### Protect Yourself From Insolvencies: Get Set Up With Invoice Factoring
+### Protect Yourself From Insolvencies

-Before supply chain disruptions mount, start managing for cash flow rather than for profit.
+Before supply chain disruptions mount, start managing for cash flow.

 If you sell B2B or B2G (business to government) on 30-, 60-, or 90-day terms, you can sell your invoices for immediate cash.
 This process is called <a href="https://www.spearfishcap.com/services/invoice-factoring/" target="blank">invoice factoring</a> and it doesn't add any debt to your business.